 Now there is even more great news for those considering purchasing a steel building for commercial use, such as schools, storage buildings, community buildings and aircraft hangars.
 Not only are steel structures durable, and easy to maintain and keep up, but now they are even more affordable and financially rewarding, thanks to recent legislation passed by the Internal Revenue Service (IRS).
-In 2008 the IRS added an additional addendum to the Energy Policy Act of 2005, which allows for additional deductions for owners of energy efficient commercial buildings.
+In 2008 the IRS added an additional addendum to the Energy Policy Act of 2005, which allows for additional deductions for owners of energy-efficient commercial buildings.
 The idea is to continue to inspire commercial builders and building owners to seek high level of energy efficiency.
-In America Commercial and industrial buildings contribute to over 45 percent of all emissions of greenhouse gases and commercial buildings use over $200 billion worth of electricity and natural gas per year.
+In America Commercial and industrial buildings contribute to over 45 percent of all emissions of greenhouse gasses and commercial buildings use over $200 billion worth of electricity and natural gas per year.

 This new addition to the standing Energy Policy Act states that owners of a commercial building who improve their building's cooling, heating, lighting and water systems to meet or exceed energy efficiency requirements, set forth by the Internal Revenue Code, with the effective use of steel will be eligible for additional deductions to their taxes.
 Based upon the level of energy efficiency the owner of a steel commercial building is eligible to write off the partial or entire cost of the steel building.
 Not only does an energy efficient steel building pay off immediately with tax deductions, but also makes a large impact on annual electricity and water utilities and commercial steel building owners use 30 percent less energy than counterparts in the industry saving on average $0.54 per square foot in operations costs when compared to the average building.